doug-moen/openscad2/new_geometry/Bibliography.md

   This method seems popular.
 Lots of implementations and open source.
 One blog claims it is simpler to implement than marching cubes.
 The data structure is a voxel array, or octree, or ADF, augmented with surface normals and QEFs (quadratic error functions), all of which can be constructed from a distance function.
-  The design optionally supports multiple materials (a material index can be stored in each voxel).
+  The design optionally supports multiple materials: a material index is stored in each voxel, and a polyhedral boundary is created at the interface between two different materials.
+Which is what's needed for multi-material AMF export.
   * the Terrain Engine uses this: [part1](https://upvoid.com/devblog/2013/05/terrain-engine-part-1-dual-contouring/), [part2](https://upvoid.com/devblog/2013/07/terrain-engine-part-2-volume-generation-and-the-csg-tree/).
     Their engine supports multiple materials (only one material per voxel).